htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     at submission time.
 This knob is not set by default.

 :macro-def:`DAGMAN_RECORD_MACHINE_ATTRS[DAGMan]`
-    A comma separated list of machine attributes that DAGMan will insert into a node jobs submit description for ``job_ad_information_attrs`` and ``job_machine_attrs``.
+    A comma separated list of machine attributes that DAGMan will insert into a node jobs submit description for :subcom:`job_ad_information_attrs` and :subcom:`job_machine_attrs`.
     This will result in the listed machine attributes to be injected into the nodes produced job ads and userlog.
 This knob is not set by default.

+:macro-def:`DAGMAN_REPORT_GRAPH_METRICS`
+    A boolean that defaults to ``False``.
+When ``True``, DAGMan will write additional information regarding graph metrics to ``*.metrics`` file.
+The included graph metrics are as follows:

+    - Graph Height
+    - Graph Width
+    - Number of edges (dependencies)
+    - Number of vertices (nodes)

 :index:`Throttling<single: DAGMan Configuration Sections; Throttling>`